githubckgoh1439/hyperledger-fabric-2.0/README.md

 # hyperledger-fabric-2.0

-This project contain 5 orderer with 3 ca and 4 peers network.Still work in progess
+This project contain 5 orderer with 3 ca and 2 peers network.
+Now start in stage dev-03.

 ### Steps to run fabric